SR22 Oregon

 If you sell or total your vehicle, you must still maintain your SR22 Oregon insurance.
 Any interruption in paying your premiums will result in a suspension of your driver’s license.
 Whether you decide to buy another vehicle or not, you should contact your insurance provider to issue a new certificate.

 The opposite of this scenario is also true.
 If you have Oregon Non Owner SR22 Insurance and later buy a car, you can convert your SR22 to an owner’s policy with any coverage you want.
 Keep in mind: liability-only coverage is less expensive than comprehensive coverage, and insuring a newer vehicle costs more than insuring an older one.
-Make sure to get a few quotes before making a final decision whether to buy a vehicle.
+Make sure to get a few quotes before making a final decision on whether to buy a vehicle.

 What if I move to a different state?

-This article was last updated on February 15th, 2020 by
+This article was last updated on December 24th, 2025 by